18z/shellrecipe/README.md

 ```
 1. Turn on travis ci service in your own shellrecipe repository.
 2. Write shell scripts under shellrecipe folder.
+3. Write test cases in test.sh.
+4. Make sure you chmod +x *.sh
-3. Push scripts to github.
+5. Push scripts to github.
-4. Wait for a moment.
+6. Wait for a moment.
 And check the build result!
 ```